2. True False Scoring

 2. True False Scoring#

 In the simplest case a scorer can answer a question.
 There can be many types of true false scorers.
 The following example uses a SelfAskTrueFalseScorer to see if prompt injection was successful.
-This type of scorer is really useful in orchestrators that have to make decisions based on responses.
+This type of scorer is really useful in attacks that have to make decisions based on responses.

 from pyrit.prompt_target import OpenAIChatTarget